Shift3/standards-and-practices/docker/readme.md

   - [Nodejs](./nodejs)
   - [Django](./django)

-Generally project should have three files for Docker support:
+Generally a project should have three files for Docker support:

    - Dockerfile
    - docker-compose.yml
    - .dockerignore (copy of .gitignore)

+With those files in place one can simply `docker-compose up` to get a running system.